 TT: Timing.
 Don’t let your soba linger!
 The dish is supposed to be eaten right away.

-What are the most popular toppings for hot and cold soba?
+What are the most popular toppings?
 Any unusual ones that work?

 SK: Popular toppings for soba in hot broth are mushrooms, duck and tempura, usually shrimp.
 For cold soba, sea urchin and bottarga are popular.
 More unusual ones that work are cold soba topped with sardines.
 We serve cold soba topped with grated yam.

 What are the basic differences between soba and udon?

 TT: The differences between soba and udon are in color and thickness – udon is thicker and whiter, because the noodles are made from wheat flour.
 In addition, udon is made with salt to add elasticity to the noodles, while soba does not contain any salt.

 TT: Unlike soba, ramen broth is never served cold.
 Ramen is an egg noodle and it has different flavored broths (miso, soy and salt), and meat stock (chicken, pork, etc.).
 Soba broth is made with fish stock, has a dipping sauce that is soy-based and is served cold in addition to being served hot.